Jerry Yanuyanutawa: Amateur career

 Yanuyanutawa began his rugby union career playing for Sydney University RFC.
+Where he was part of 3 premiership wins during Sydney University's 7 year rein as Shute Shield champions.
+He signed with the Brumbies on academy contract in 2008 with his front row partner Wallaby Nathan Charles.

 While at Glasgow Warriors he occasionally played for Ayr and Glasgow Hawks.

 Professional career

 Yanuyanutawa made his debut for the Brumbies in the 2010 Super 14 season.

-He joined London Irish in August 2012.
+He joined London Irish in August 2012. and was capped 25 times with the exiles.
+He is a strong scrummager with a high workrate.

 In July 2013, he signed for Scottish side Glasgow Warriors joining fellow flying Fijian, Nikola Matawalu He was part of the Warriors side that won the 2015 Pro12 Grand Final.

 A Warrior Nation favourite he left the club at the end of the 2015-16 season to go to Australia.

 International career

 He grew up in Fiji, where he represented their Under 21 side.
 He was later capped by the senior side.

 Teaching

 Yanuyanutawa is now a teacher in Canberra, Australia.